 Most people with post-traumatic stress disorder underwent a traumatic event or experience in their past that has led to mental and physical symptoms that can last for years and can be debilitating.
 In recent years, more research and treatment possibilities have developed to help people with this sometimes life-threatening mental health condition.

-One of the first social symptoms of Post-traumatic stress disorder is the overall detachment from others.
+One of the first symptoms of post-traumatic stress disorder is detachment from others.
 This can happen for a myriad of complicated reasons.
 Often, those with PTSD are afraid of how they might behave in front of other people.
 They worry that they might become angry or react strangely to normal occurrences.